 The Gett Taxi App

-Anglo-List does not promote one App over another or any public transport company, but we received this info from a kind reader - Alan - somewhere in Israel:
+Use the Gett taxi-app for taxi rides around the country.
+Anglo-List does not promote one app over another or any public transport company, but we received this info from a kind reader – Alan – somewhere in Israel:

 I just wanted to add something to the article:

 If you hail a cab from the street, there should not be an additional 4.80 added to the final fare.
 Only the 11.50 starting price.
 4.80 should only be added if your called to order a cab.
 Actually the way to work around that is by ordering through Gett during certain non-peak hours. (see Gett’s pricing schedule).
 I don’t work for Gett but I use it often and part of the reason is because it gives me recourse if they try to add charges that don’t belong.
 In a weeks time, I’ve had 3 different charges removed from my credit card.
 It really does work.
 The other thing about Gett is that if you enter the address, it will show up on the drivers phone and he has the option of using the GPS to take the route.
 Another thing I’ve done in the past to make sure that the driver stays on track in an area that I”m not familiar with is to enter the address on my phone and instruct the driver on the route that I’d like to take.
 All of these methods have saved me much money.
 Lastly, make sure to always as for the receipt.
 Even when using Gett.
 Gett will only refund a discrepancy when you email them a copy of the receipt.
 It’s also useful if you need to dispute the charge with the Taxi station or if you intend to take it to the Ministry of Transport.
 That’s it for now.
 I hope this information will help fellow cab riders.
 Thanks.